Hidden Lake Gardens : Events

 Whether you're a lifelong bonsai artist or simply appreciate the craft, this exhibition invites you to explore the diverse styles, colors, and creativity that define fall-themed bonsai

-Learn more at the Fall Fruit & Foliage Bonsai Exhibition website.
+Learn more at our Fall Fruit & Foliage Bonsai Exhibition page.

 6214 Monroe Road (M-50)